Does homeowners insurance cover broken pipes under slab?

 When are slab leaks covered by homeowners insurance?

-Causes of slab cracks and leaks that are covered by homeowners insurance include:
+Here are some of the most common causes of slab cracks and leaks that are covered by homeowners insurance.

 • Burst pipes